k1r0s/kaop/README.md

 -`Class(properties)` is a function which returns a fn constructor that implements defined properties.

--`Class.inherits(SuperClass, SubClass properties)` extend the SuperClass properties replacing if they have the same key/name.. we can override methods with the built in annotation `$override` (recursively through upper classes (for sure!)).
+-`Class.inherits(SuperClass, SubClass properties)` extend the SuperClass properties replacing if they have the same key/name.. we can override methods with the built in decorator `$override` (recursively through upper classes (for sure!)).

--`Class.static(properties)` returns a plain object with the given properties like plain JavaScript does, we may use this only to use annotations.
+-`Class.static(properties)` returns a plain object with the given properties like plain JavaScript does, we may use this only to use Decorators.

 ```javascript
 var Person = Class({